Legislative Priorities

 Innovation and Research for Liver Disease

-We urge Congress to maintain strong support for appropriations to support liver disease research in FY 2026 to raise awareness about the growing threat of liver disease, the need for prevention and treatment options, and to inform helpful policy solutions.
+We urge Congress to maintain strong support for appropriations to support liver disease research in FY 2027 to raise awareness about the growing threat of liver disease, the need for prevention and treatment options, and to inform helpful policy solutions.
 Specifically, we would request the following:

-• Dedicate funding for the education, awareness, surveillance, and screening of metabolic dysfunction-associated steatotic liver disease (MASLD) within the Centers for Disease Control and Prevention (CDC) National Center for Chronic Disease Prevention and Health Promotion.
+• Dedicate funding for the education, awareness, surveillance, and screening of metabolic dysfunction-associated steatotic liver disease (MASLD) within the Centers for Disease Control and Prevention (CDC) and National Center for Chronic Disease Prevention and Health Promotion.
 Without treatment, MASLD can lead to its more deadly form, metabolic dysfunction-associated steatohepatitis (MASH), which causes liver failure and liver cancer.
 Public awareness of MASLD paired with routine screening for at risk populations will be critical to identifying MASLD early on.
 Additional surveillance of MASLD will help to identify trends and any research gaps.

-• Expand appropriations for the Centers for Disease Control and Prevention to convene a consensus conference to create and conduct a formal Public Health Liver Disease Action Plan for the prevention and control of liver disease.
+• Expand appropriations for the Centers for Disease Control and Prevention (CDC) to convene a consensus conference to create and conduct a formal Public Health Liver Disease Action Plan for the prevention and control of liver disease.
 Based on the scope of this work and the number of people affected by liver disease in the United States, $4,500,000 is requested to undertake this initiative.

 • Increase baseline funding for liver disease research at the National Institutes of Health (NIH) through Centers such as the National Institute of Diabetes and Digestive and Kidney Disease (NIDDK), National Institute on Minority Health Disparities (NIMHD), and the National Cancer Institute (NCI).